12TribesofIsrael/ultimatedisputegenerator/outputletter/Equifax/Lee_2025-08-05_DELETION_DEMAND_Equifax.md

 - Violation of 15 USC §1681s-2(a) - Furnisher accuracy requirements
 - Violation of 15 USC §1681i - Failure to properly investigate
 - Violation of Metro 2 Format compliance requirements
+- Violation of FDCPA §1692 - Unfair debt collection practices
+- Violation of FDCPA §1692e - False or misleading representations
+- Violation of FDCPA §1692f - Unfair practices in collecting debts

 **Account 2 - DEMAND FOR DELETION:**